guoqiangshi/reclamation/README.md

 **1. InSAR processing**

+-opt_phase_est.m

+To improve the interferometric phase quality, this python code estimates the optimized phase history from a spatiotemporal homogeneous filtering using homogeneous pixels clustered from their phase similarities.
+The output interferograms are then used for the PS (Persistent Scatterer) and DS (Distributted Scatterer) processing.

 -decomposeLOS_vel.m

 This MATLAB code decomposes Line-of-Sight (LOS) velocity measurements from ascending and descending satellite tracks into their East-West (EW), North-South (NS), and Vertical (U) components.